marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   **So, population density growth alone is not a strong predictor.**

+#### 5. Conclusions for the 2nd Question:

+The analysis reveals that population density growth is weakly correlated with GDP growth.
+While the scatter plot shows a positive trend, the widely scattered data points and the presence of outliers (such as Qatar and Iraq) indicate that this relationship is not strong.
+Furthermore, the low R-squared value from the regression analysis confirms that population density growth alone is not a reliable predictor of GDP growth.

-- **Final Thought**: The scatter plot and regression analysis results imply that GDP growth is influenced by a complex set of factors beyond population density growth.
-The weak relationship observed underscores the need for a more nuanced approach to understand the drivers of GDP growth.
-It would be beneficial to explore additional predictors and refine the model.
+This suggests that economic growth is driven by a more complex set of factors, and focusing solely on population density growth provides limited insights.
+To better understand the drivers of GDP growth, it is essential to consider additional variables and refine the model for a more comprehensive analysis.

 ### Question 2a: Which factors finally drive economic growth (GDP)?